Feminism Lit is lit

 So, here’s to women who live beneath a glass ceiling, lobbing rocks into the abyss and hoping their culmination of cracks will cause its very weight to crumble, allowing a collective sigh of relief.

 Below is a collection of books that have found themselves to me on my weekly strolls through the local bookstores of San Francisco, falling into my lap during sale bin escapades or by carefully reading each spine lining the shelves of non-fiction, my own supporting a contorted head, tilting and waiting for colors and titles to beg for my embrace.
-For additional book information, click on the pictures.
+For additional book information and source of reviews, click on the cover pictures.

 10 SEXUALLY REBELLIOUS, BOLD, AND POWERFUL BOOKS TO BREAK THE STATUS QUO